nvmd/nixos-raspberrypi/README.md

 ];
 ```

+See `flake.nix`, `nixosModules` for a full of configuration modules for your hardware.

 ### Import overlays you want

 By default, modules use packages available in `pkgs`, i.e. they don't internally apply any of the overlays provided by this flake to avoid potential conflicts with what you may want to achieve in the future.